-Dr. Lynch is a member of the Council on Foreign Relations (CFR) and an adjunct professor in the Security Studies Program in the School of Foreign Service at Georgetown University.
-He is a member of the International Institute for Strategic Studies, the International Studies Association and the Arms Control Association.
-A former CFR-International Affairs Fellow, Dr. Lynch also has been a fellow at the Brookings Institution, the Atlantic Council of the United States and the Woodrow Wilson Center for International Scholars.
-Dr. Lynch holds a B.S. from the United States Military Academy; and a Masters in Public Administration (MPA) along with a M.A., and Ph.D. in International Relations from the Woodrow Wilson School of Public & International Affairs at Princeton University.
+Dr. Lynch is a regular multi-media analyst and commentator on national and international programs.
+He is a member of the U.S. Council on Foreign Relations (CFR) and an adjunct professor in the Security Studies Program in the School of Foreign Service at Georgetown University.
+He holds a B.S. from the U.S. Military Academy at West Point, a Master’s in Public Administration (MPA) and a Masters (M.A.) & Ph.D. in International Relations from the Woodrow Wilson School at Princeton University.

 - Military Factors and Conventional Arms Control: The Impact of Technology and Doctrine Upon Conventional Military Offensiveness and Arms Control.
 (Ann Arbor, MI: University of Michigan Press Dissertation Service, 1995).

 - Understanding International Relations: The Value of Alternative Lenses, Thomas F. Lynch III, Asa Clark & Ricky Waddell eds.
 (New York, NY: McGraw Hill, 1993)

 - "South Asia," in R.D.
 Hooker, Jr. ed.
 Charting a Course: Strategic Choices for a New Administration (Washington, D.C.: NDU Press, December 2016), 267-296.